BHoM/documentation/docs/BHoM_oM/Structure_oM/Design-Results.md

 This is intentional and preferred to more generic implementations such as having a generic `Parameters` property of type `Dictionary<string,double>` where the properties can fluccuate between implementations.

-To provide consistency across different design result objects a base `IDesignResult` is provided that inherits from existing classes in the `Structure` and `Analytical` namespaces.
+To provide consistency across different design result objects a base `DesignResult` is provided that inherits from existing classes in the `Structure` and `Analytical` namespaces.

 ### Base Class
-The base class for all structural design results is stored in `BH.oM.Structure.Design` as an `IDesignResult` which inherits from the [`IStructuralResultClass`](https://github.com/BHoM/BHoM/blob/develop/Structure_oM/Results/IStructuralResult.cs) and [`IResultItem`](https://github.com/BHoM/BHoM/blob/cded0de0047171577144479fe8165684648f1ac3/Analytical_oM/Results/IResultItem.cs).
+The base class for all structural design results is stored in `BH.oM.Structure.Design` as an `DesignResult` which inherits from the [`IStructuralResultClass`](https://github.com/BHoM/BHoM/blob/develop/Structure_oM/Results/IStructuralResult.cs) and [`IResultItem`](https://github.com/BHoM/BHoM/blob/cded0de0047171577144479fe8165684648f1ac3/Analytical_oM/Results/IResultItem.cs).

 ### Creating your own design result class
 The first decision to make is what namespace our class will sit in.